The Gold Scales SITE MAP

 Yukteswar's Bible passages: 18 passages from the Gospel of John, 14 from the book of Revelation, 2 from two different Letters, and 2 from the Old Testament.

 According to Felix Just there are 7956 verses in the whole New Testament [1].
 It suggests how representative or not Yukteswar's verses could be unless they hit the mark of what the Christian message of salvation is about very, very well.
-There are reasons to say they do not: One reason is that both John and Revelation are not very typical of the whole New Testament.
-Another and still better reason is that there are far too few Bible passages in Yukteswar's slim text to capture the whole gamut of New Testament outlooks.
-Third, Yukteswar does not mention themes of the gospels on their own terms, that Christians seek to sort out in several books.
-One such book is What Jesus Said About It by Henry Koestline [We].
+There are reasons to say they do not:

 A tentative fraction: 36 passages with a few verses in each, in average yields 140 verses.
 The figure is approximate.
 140 (Yukteswar's selected verses) divided by 7956 (the whole Christian message of the Bible), shows that he makes use of barely 0.2 percent of all the Bible verses, give or take.

 Such a low, low percentage raises questions about the validity of Yukteswar's selected passages.
 How representative are they for Christianity, how well do they get to the said core issues for Christians?
 What commands are there, are there any rules of discipleship?
 Any disclosure?
 What faith is talked of?
 Is there room for forgiveness?
 What kind of judgement is spoken of?
 Kingdom, love, prayer, salvation?
-These issues matter to many.
+Such issues matter to many.

 Statistics have developed since his time.
 Various ways of sampling exist: Random samples, stratified samples, and so on.
 Yet when it comes to qualitative estimates of the worth of different Bible words, statistics hardly fit.
 In such cases, trained Bible scholars may help us to judge the relative validity and perhaps also usefulness of this and that Bible saying.

-To sum up, Yukteswar chose some passages from John and not quite as many from the Book of Revelation, and used them to "season" his explanation of Samkhya.
+To sum up, Yukteswar chose some passages from John and not quite as many from the Book of Revelation, and used them to "season" his explanation of Sankhya.
 In some places the relevance of his appended, unexplained Bible passages hang in a thin thread.
-Observe, for example, that the Gospel of John reflects a Christian tradition that is different from that of the other gospels.
+Observe, for example, that the Gospel of John reflects a Christian tradition that is different from that of the other three canonical gospels.
 It was rejected as heretical by many individuals and groups within the early Christian movement, and was used extensively by the Gnostic Christians.
 It is the gospel least referred to by many liberal Christians.
 They typically regard John as containing few or none of Jesus' actual sayings.
 Conservative theologians on the other hand erroneously and dogmatically believe the gospels are error-free text.
 [2]

-The overriding prospect he was given to carry out, that mission, as he called it, is not of this world, and that is the main thing.
+The prospect he was given to carry out, that mission, as he called it, is not of this world, and that is the main thing.
 [Ay, Hos 4]

 Basic, relevant information offers help